unionai-oss/pandera/README.md

 ## Why?

-Because pandas data structures hide a lot of information, and explicitly validating them at runtime in production-critical or reproducible research settings is a good idea.
-It also makes it easier to review pandas code :)
+`pandas` data structures hide a lot of information, and explicitly validating them at runtime in production-critical or reproducible research settings is a good idea. `pandera` enables users to:

+1. Check the types and properties of columns in a `DataFrame` or values in a `Series`.
+1. Perform more complex statistical validation like hypothesis testing.
+1. Seamlessly integrate with existing data analysis/processing pipelines via function decorators.

+`pandera` provides a flexible and expressive API for performing data validation on tidy (long-form) and wide data to make data processing pipelines more readable and robust.

 ## Documentation